 Even couples who have come to the realization that their relationship is over, and have agreed to separate peacefully, may find themselves at odds when assets and finances come into play.
 They may simply be unable to agree on what is fair.

-At Price Family Law, our team is committed to managing all aspects of your divorce, including property division.
+At Price Family Law, our team, including our experienced adoption attorney, is committed to managing all aspects of your divorce, including property division.
 Our reputation as skilled negotiators is well-earned.
+In addition to our expertise in divorce cases, we are also a leading adoption lawyer.
 We adopt our client’s goals as our own and have a proven history of success in ensuring they get what they deserve.
 The appropriate division of property is critical to individuals in a divorce — they rely on these assets as they move forward in life.

 We know how the laws in Colorado impact property division, and we are ready to help you get all that you deserve.
 Reach out to our property division lawyers today at 720-615-1750 for a free consultation.Request Free Consultation